Broken Bones: Fractures

 The average direct costs for the fracture of a major arm, hip, or leg bone can be as high as $12,900 in the six months after your accident.
 The medical costs for multiple fractures in that same period can be $39,000.
 Money lost from missing work can add another $2,600 to the cost and short-term disability expense can reach $4,600 for multiple fractures.

 Our legal team can help you recover for those expenses.
 You deserve justice and compensation for your injuries.
 Our aggressive legal team is ready to get to work for you.
 This is what we do.
-Call us today.
+Call us today for help filing your personal injury claim.

 Why Choose Kelly & Soto Law?